StephaneRob/cloud-storage/README.md

 }
 ```

-The object key is the value that we want to save into our model.
+The key is the value that we want to save into our model to reference the upload

 ### Private files